 Stockholders who receive cash for all of their holdings (as a result of owning fewer than one (1) share of our common stock, post split) and who are not related to any person or entity that holds common stock immediately after the reverse stock split, generally should recognize a gain or loss for U.S. federal income tax purposes equal to the difference between the cash received and their basis in the pre-reverse split common stock.
 Such gain or loss generally would be a capital gain or loss and generally would be a long-term gain or loss to the extent that the stockholder's holding period exceeds 12 months.
 Stockholders who receive cash for fractional shares generally should be treated for U.S. federal income tax purposes as having sold their fractional shares and generally should recognize gain or loss in an amount equal to the difference between the cash received and the portion of their basis for the pre-reverse stock split common stock allocated to the fractional shares.
-Similarly, such gain or loss generally should be capital gain or loss and generally would be a long-term gain or loss generally should be capital gain or loss and generally would be a long-term gain or loss generally should be capital gain or loss and generally would be a long-term gain or loss to the extent that the stockholder's holding period exceeds 12 months.
+Similarly, such gain or loss generally should be capital gain or loss and generally would be a long-term gain or loss to the extent that the stockholder's holding period exceeds 12 months.
 Long-term capital gains of individual U.S. taxpayers are subject to preferential tax rates.
 The utilization of capital losses is subject to limitations.